 An excellent location for intermediate to expert kiters wanting to ride waves.
 Strong downwind sweep (current) along the beach in strong winds.

 A great intermediate to advanced riders spot.
-Rocks/cliffs at the Northern end of the beach which will hurt if you hit them!
+Please be aware of the rocks/cliffs at the Northern end of the beach which can be hazardous if you kite too close to them.

 Heavy beach break with pounding waves, best suited to intermediate and expert kiters.